Ryan Clarke (Australian footballer)

-Ryan Clarke (born 17 June 1997) is an Australian rules footballer playing for the Sydney Swans in the Australian Football League (AFL).
+Ryan Clarke (born 17 June 1997) is a former professional Australian rules footballer who played for the North Melbourne Football Club and Sydney Swans in the Australian Football League (AFL).

 Early career

 Prior to being drafted he attended Melbourne Grammar School and was captain of their First XVIII football team.
 At TAC Cup level he played for the Eastern Ranges, Clarke was viewed as a prolific ball-winner who averaged 31 disposals a game.
 He was and also impressive while playing for Vic Metro in the NAB AFL Under 18 Championships.